MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 Your support request is listed under "Support requests" where you can track the status and manage any open or closed requests.

 ## Register devices

 The Surface Support Portal enables IT admins to register devices, allowing you to associate devices with your tenant.
 This facilitates  Windows Autopilot enrollment, allowing for seamless device management and integration into your organization's IT infrastructure.
-Follow these steps to register your devices:
+To register your devices, follow these steps

 1. **Begin new device registration:**
    - Select **Register devices**.
-You'll see options to either begin a new device registration or request support.
+There are options to either begin a new device registration or request support.

 2. **Add a single device:**
    - Enter the device serial number and PO (Purchase Order) number in the provided fields.